Living On Campus

 • Housing or Protective Services personnel when there is a perceived immediate risk to the health and safety of people or college facilities.

-In the event a violation of college regulations is observed while college officials are in a room, the violation will be reported to the Dean of Students.
+In the event a violation of college regulations is observed while college officials are in a room, the violation will be reported to the Dean of Students and disciplinary sanctions may be imposed.

 Sales and Solicitation